danmanners/homelab-kube-cluster/README.md

 7. [ArgoCD - Part One](manifests/bootstrapping/06-argocd/)
 8. [ArgoCD - Part Two](manifests/bootstrapping/07-bootstrapping-argoprojects/)

+## To-Do Items

+- Ensure that **ALL** services are tagged for the appropriate hardware (`arm64` or `amd64`) to ensure runtime success
+- Ensure that **ALL** application and service subdirectories have READMEs explaining what they're doing and what someone else may need to modify for their own environment
+-

 ## Gratitude and Thanks

 This README redesign was inspired by several other homelab repos, individuals, and communities.